cutesthypnotist/shadertrixx/README.md

             ENDCG
         }
 ```
+## Audiolink
+Look at github repo's examples and look at some of CNLohr's example code.

 ## Diffuse Box Raytracing
 Sampling using grid points and not using monte carlo?
 Ask Lox to clarify because I do not understand.